 - Sweet as all get-out?
 Umm, Double Check.

 But as you moms (and dads) know, there has been so much more than I could ever have guessed, as well.
 He’s kind and caring.
 He’s brilliant (seriously- he’s going to college on a full-ride scholarship, whoo-hoo!).
 He’s fun to talk to and has some great ideas.
 His activities and friends have taken us places we would have never gone.

 He’s enriched our lives.
 But when I see this man he’s become (and Brian’s almost totally gray hair…), I can’t help but think, “Where has all the time gone?”
 It’s cliched I know, and I remember older parents telling me all the time when he was young to cherish every minute, and I believe I did.
 But it’s a question I still ask.

 I can remember with crystal clarity the sweet laughing boy in the first picture.
 A few years ago I realized I never pictured myself as a mom of teenagers- it was always me holding little hands and teaching them letters and numbers.
 I’ve kinda been fumbling along in the teenage years, trying to figure it all out (sorry, I haven’t yet).

-This is the definition of bittersweet, folks.
-I’m so proud of the person he’s become and all he’s accomplished, and yet…
+And so graduation seems the definition of bittersweet to me – I’m so proud of the person he’s become and all he’s accomplished, and yet…

 And yet I ache sometimes for the little boy with the sweet smile.